turnkeylinux-apps/tkldev/docs/development/new.rst

 of the inithooks that run on firstboot, such as the regeneration of SSL certificates, SSH keys, setting the root and database passwords, etc.

-Most appliances also include application specific inithooks, such as regenerating secrets, setting the administrative users email address, password and domain.
+Many integrations also include application specific inithooks, that do things such as regenerating secrets, setting the admin user's email address, password, etc.

 Note that when the email and/or domain are not required, inithooks are not required nor recommended.
 For example, some applications require a